Wales

 The Top Attractions in Presteigne, Powys

-Presteigne – or Llanandras in Welsh – is an historic town in Powys that lies at the heart of the Welsh Marches.
-Close to the border between Wales and England, it sits at the corner of the counties of Shropshire, Herefordshire and Powys and is known as the “Gateway to Wales”.
-With its riverside location on the banks of the River Lugg and its position amongst some of the UK’s most stunning countryside, it is naturally one of the most enchanting destinations for a short break or leisurely holiday and has plenty on offer to appeal to all generations.
+Presteigne, or Llanandras, is a historic town in Powys residing at the heart of the Welsh Marches, close to the border of Wales and England.
+At the corner of Shropshire, Herefordshire, and Powys, its rich history and riverside location on the banks of the River Lugg make it one of the most enchanting destinations for a spellbinding retreat.

-If you find yourself planning a holiday in Presteigne, you can look forward to a wide array of attractions and activities both within the town and nearby.
-Just wandering along its old streets and perusing its range of independent shops and eateries encased within attractive buildings will be a pleasure.
-So, whether you’re peeling back the layers of the town’s history through its guided trails, getting involved in one of the local festivals or branching out to explore the local area, you’ll find yourself enjoying a journey of exploration and relaxation in one of Wales’ most vibrant towns.
+For those seeking timeless reveries, a plethora of attractions awaits to be uncovered in Presteigne, from wandering along its old streets and perusing its range of independent shops and eateries encased within attractive buildings, to exploring rolling countryside scenes.
+Whether you’re peeling back the layers of the town’s history through its guided trails, immersing in one of the local festivals, or venturing out to explore the exquisite surrounds, you can enjoy an unforgettable journey of exploration and relaxation in one of Wales’ most vibrant towns.

-To provide you with some inspiration for your stay in Presteigne, we’ve put together a guide on all the top things to see and do nearby.
+Providing you with inspiration for your heavenly stay in Presteigne, uncover our curated guide to all the things to see and do nearby.

 The beautiful countryside surrounding Presteigne in Powys